 - Line a half sheet pan with silicon baking mat or parchment paper.

-- Melt the butter in a heavy sauce pan.
-Using a wooden spoon, stir in the brown sugar, vanilla and salt.
+- Melt 8 oz unsalted butter in a heavy sauce pan.
+Using a wooden spoon, stir in the 8 oz light brown sugar, 1 teaspoon vanilla extract and ¼ teaspoon salt.

-- Wait 10 minutes then sprinkle the chopped chocolate over the toffee.
+- Wait 10 minutes then sprinkle 4 oz semi-sweet chocolate (chopped) over the toffee.
 Allow the chocolate to melt then spread evenly over the candy.
 If using, sprinkle the optional chopped nuts over the chocolate.
 Allow the toffee to set completely then breaks into chunks.
 To speed up cooling you can place the pan in the refrigerator.

 - Store the candy at room temperature in a covered container.